Gas Supply Rates

 If you are a gas customer in Massachusetts, you have the option of choosing a natural gas supplier other than your gas company.

 Your monthly bill is broken into two main parts:

 - Supply (or GAF) Charge: This charge recovers the costs associated with purchasing and transporting natural gas to Massachusetts.
 Your gas company pays to purchase natural gas on your behalf at the current market price and passes the cost onto customers through a rate approved by the Department of Public Utilities (DPU).
 This is known as the cost of gas adjustment factor or GAF rate.
 Because this charge is dependent on the wholesale natural gas market and the time of year, it can fluctuate from season to season.

 - Delivery (or Distribution) Charges: These charges recover the cost of delivering natural gas through the gas company’s distribution system to your home or business.
 One of the charges, the local distribution adjustment factor (or LDAF), is a rate that recovers the costs associated with energy efficiency programs, environmental response, Attorney General consultants, residential assistance, and the gas system enhancement replacement program.

-You can shop the competitive market and compare rates against your gas company's approved GAF rate.
 The DPU posts the approved GAF rates for all gas companies on its Cost of Gas Adjustment Factor website.
 Your gas company’s GAF rate will be adjusted on May 1st and November 1st of each year, with the possibility of additional DPU-approved revisions.

 Regardless of who your gas supplier is, your gas company will continue to deliver natural gas to your home or business, respond to emergency calls, read your meter, fix the pipes delivering gas, and provide customer service.